There’s no other way to say it: Glass is a mess.

 As the writer and director of the trilogy of Unbreakable, Split and Glass, one might assume that Shyamalan has a little bit of each of his main characters from these movies somewhere within him, including the multiple personalities in McAvoy‘s Kevin – which include an eternally 9-year-old boy Hedwig, a tightly controlled headmistress Patricia, and the more destructive, wilder, and unpredictable “Beast,” as well as Samuel L. Jackson‘s super-intelligent yet fragile and embittered Unbreakable villain “Mr Glass,” and Bruce Willis‘ sensitive, self-doubting security-guard-with-super-powers David Dunn.
 Watching Glass, there’s a sense that those different personalities were all at odds with each other inside of Shyamalan himself, taking over at different times within the filmmaking process to detrimental effect.

 The film picks up some time after the ending of Split.
-Kevin (McAvoy) has kidnapped a group of cheerleaders, while David (Willis) (the only surviving member of the train crash in Unbreakable) is trying to track Kevin down with some help from his son Joseph, (Spencer Treat Clark reviving his Unbreakable role).
+Kevin (McAvoy) has kidnapped a small herd of cheerleaders (they are actually choreographed to move in unison like gazelles), while David (Willis) (the only surviving member of the train crash in Unbreakable) is trying to track Kevin down with some help from his son Joseph, (Spencer Treat Clark reviving his Unbreakable role).
 During a rescue operation to save the girls, both Kevin and David are detained and taken to a psychiatric research facility where, coincidentally, Mr. Glass (Jackson) has been held for years in a vegetative state under heavy sedation.
 Here they are placed under the supervision of Dr. Ellie Staple (Sarah Paulson), who suggests they suffer from a syndrome that only makes them *think* they have super-powers when in reality it can all be explained through science and their previous traumas and perhaps reading too many comic books.
 Casey Cooke (Anya Taylor-Joy), Kevin’s main kidnap victim from Split, re-enters the picture, enlisted to try and convince Kevin to regain control of “The Horde,” and from here, the men must figure out whether to remain in the facility or to escape and if so, how.
 From there, well, things just pretty much fall apart.

 Glass is a patchy, clunky, awkward and frustrating work, the entire first half of which was clearly constructed – as most of Shyamalan’s films are – as to “reveal” a series of “twists” in the second half, reveals which, in this case, ultimately do nothing but disappoint.
 The decision to set up Glass this way leaves the first half of the movie feeling empty as our “superheroes” are given essentially nothing to say or do (Mr. Glass spends much of the movie in a vegetative state and the already quiet and stoic David Dunn disappears from the screen for a large chunk of time) and the second half having low emotional impact as we haven’t had a chance to develop much feeling for the characters in the lead-up.
 It’s an especially heinous disservice given the caliber of the talent pool in the film.
 While McAvoy once again has an opportunity to shine by rotating through Kevin’s internal cast of characters, and Paulson pulls off the cold calculation of a skeptical psychiatrist well given the material, Willis, Jackson, and Taylor-Joy are essentially wasted in Glass, with very little character development or anywhere to go.
 Bruce Willis, especially, deserved better, as his David Dunn is the least fleshed-out, and given the least opportunity to express his thoughts, feelings, motivations and powers throughout.